Masala Herb

 Tip: Miso paste shouldn’t boil in the soup or the flavors of the miso will get altered in a not so good way.

-Garnish with green onion slices and serve up hot.
+Pour into a bowl and garnish with green onion slices or scallions and serve up hot.

-adding miso paste in dashi and serving up miso soup
+adding misoshiru paste in dashi and serving up miso soup

-This is the most classic, simple and basic miso soup out there and you can add ingredients and modify it to your needs.
+This is the most classic, simple, and basic misoshiru out there, and you can add ingredients and modify it to your needs.

 Add the following to your soup, while the soup is cooking or to garnish, one at a time or combined: